Laxman18/github-actions/README.md

 # github-actions
-This repository holds github actions
+This repository holds github actions.
+This is to test github action.